 Or think about finding a room to rent in an existing flat share.
 You can make a whole new group of friends this way, while gaining your freedom!
 Check out the section on Private rented accommodation for hints and tips.

 You cannot become a tenant in a property until you are at least 18 years old.
 If you are under 18 you may be able to live in rented accommodation as a licencee.

 Your age also affects the amount of Housing Benefit that you might be entitled to.
 If you are aged 16 or 17 and have recently left local authority care, you may not entitled to any Housing Benefit.
 If you are single and aged under 25, you will be entitled to a reduced rate equivalent to renting a room in a shared house only.

 Generally, full time students are not entitled to Housing Benefit, however there are exceptions.
 For example, students who are lone parents may still qualify for full Housing Benefit.
 Find out more.

-If you think you might become homeless, it is really important that you contact us as soon as possible.
+If you think you might become homeless, it is really important that you register for housing advice.
 We will do what we can to try and prevent you from losing your home.
 What to do if you think you might become homeless

 You can find loads of useful information about housing and all sorts of other things for young people at National Youth Agency.